-A vital component of the community engagement process includes comprehensively reviewing and identifying key stakeholders who will be impacted by or who have an interest in a decision.
+A vital component of the community engagement process includes identifying and understanding key stakeholders who will be impacted by or who have an interest in a decision.

-Our engagement aims to reach a broad cross-section of the community to ensure a range of views are heard.
-Stakeholders can be:
+Our engagement aims to reach everyone in the community to ensure a range of views are heard.